LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This setting controls the Economy or Rx Power Saving, operation of the radio.
 The range is 0 to 5.
-Rx power saving is acheived by pulsing the Rx and other parts of the internal electronics of the radio Off for small amount of time, to reduce current consumption and hence increase battery life.
+Rx power saving is achieved by pulsing the Rx and other parts of the internal electronics of the radio Off for small amount of time, to reduce current consumption and hence increase battery life.
-The minimum setting is 0, which disables the Rx power saving and results in the Rx and all other electronics in the radio being powered on continously.
+The minimum setting is 0, which disables the Rx power saving and results in the Rx and all other electronics in the radio being powered on continuously.
 The default setting is 1, which uses a 1:1 duty cycle.
 With an overall duty period of 240 milliseconds.
-120 milliseconds On, 120 millisconds off. in this Eco Level, power saving does not start until the radio had been idle for 10 seconds.
+120 milliseconds On, 120 milliseconds off.
+In this Eco Level, power saving does not start until the radio had been idle for 10 seconds.

 This table shows the values for all Eco Levels